BcDemir/ProjectQGame/README.md

 - Hold down the arrow keys for smooth, continuous adjustments
 - Try to predict where your opponent will be aiming
 - Adjust your aim based on previous misses
-- Consider both angle and power for the perfect shot
 - Watch the trajectory of your opponent's shots to improve your own aim

 ## Future Improvements